 Clayoquot Sound has a staggering array of hiking trails within it.
 Between Tofino and Ucluelet, Pacific Rim National Park has several wilderness and beach trails, each one radically different from the last.
-The Islands in the area are often separate Provincial Parks.
+The islands in the area are often separate Provincial Parks.

 TheWestCoastTrail

-The world famous West Coast Trail is found not far from Ucluelet.
+The extraordinary West Coast Trail is found not far from Ucluelet.
 Bamfield is home to the northern trailhead to this wonderful trail known for its 80 foot ladders, stunning beaches and regular encounters with shipwrecks from the Graveyard of the Pacific.

 Radar Beach is one of the countless places that makes this part of the world so amazing.
 It is difficult to get to due to it having an unmarked trailhead, steep and muddy trail, and considerable climbing and crawling above and below fallen trees.
 Where the other popular beach trails in the area have elaborate and expensive boardwalks and stairs, Radar Beach does not.